Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Experimental Setup

-\paragraph{Model} We use RoBERTa base~\citep{liu2019roberta} and BERT base~\citep{devlin2019bert} after fine-tuning on the respective datasets, and LLaMA-2-7b~\citep{touvron2023llama2} with a task specific prompt and without finetuning.
+\paragraph{Model.} We use RoBERTa-base~\citep{liu2019roberta} and BERT-base~\citep{devlin2019bert} after fine-tuning on the respective datasets, and decoder-only models like LLaMA-2-7B~\citep{touvron2023llama2} and Qwen2.5-3B-Instruct with a task specific prompt and without finetuning.
 From these models, we extract paired activations: representations from a lower layer $l$ serve as input to \gls{clvqvae}, while representations from a higher layer $h$ serve as reconstruction targets.

+\paragraph{Baseline.} For comparison, we include three baselines: the clustering-based method from \citet{yu2024}, a single-layer \gls{vqvae} variant on layer $l$ (referred to as ``Single-Layer''), and a cross-layer sparse autoencoder (SAE).
+Implementation details for each are provided in Appendix~\ref{app:baselines}.

-\paragraph{Activation Extraction} We utilized the NeuroX toolkit \citep{dalvi-etal-2023-neurox} to extract paired activations from RoBERTa and BERT models.
-A key advantage of NeuroX is its ability to aggregate sub-word token representations of RoBERTa tokenizer into word-level activations.
+\paragraph{Activation Extraction.} We utilized the NeuroX toolkit \citep{dalvi-etal-2023-neurox} to extract paired activations from the four evaluated models.
+A key advantage of NeuroX is its ability to aggregate sub-word token representations of a model tokenizer into word-level activations.
 This aggregation enables the mapping of discovered concepts to complete words rather than fragmented tokens, allowing us to employ visualization techniques such as word clouds to represent and analyze the discrete concepts identified by \gls{clvqvae}.

-\paragraph{Evaluation} For our primary evaluation across models and datasets, we apply \gls{clvqvae} between transformer layers 8 and 12.
-This specific layer pair is chosen based on empirical analysis, which we detail in Appendix~\ref{sec:layer_pair_analysis}.
-For comparison, we include three baselines: the clustering-based method from \citet{yu2024}, a single-layer \gls{vqvae} variant (referred to as ``Single-Layer~\gls{vqvae}''), and a cross-layer sparse autoencoder (SAE).
+\paragraph{Layer-Pair of Analysis.} For our primary evaluation across models and datasets, we apply \gls{clvqvae} between intermediate-to-upper layer pairs: layers 8--12 for BERT/RoBERTa, layers 28--32 for LLaMA-2-7B, and layers 32--36 for Qwen2.5-3B-Instruct.
+This specific layer pair is chosen based on theoretical and empirical evidence, which we detail in Appendix~\ref{sec:layer_pair_analysis}.